-- In evaluation of students enrolled in career-technical education programs aligned with high-wage, high-skill or high-demand jobs, what gaps exist? - What career-technical education programs have underrepresentation of special populations and subgroups? - What systems and processes are in place to ensure equitable opportunities for students of special populations and subgroups in programs or programs of study leading to high-wage, high-skill or highdemand jobs or industry sectors?
+- In evaluation of students enrolled in career-technical education programs aligned with high-wage, high-skill or high-demand jobs, what gaps exist? - What career-technical education programs have underrepresentation of special populations and subpopulations? - What systems and processes are in place to ensure equitable opportunities for students of special populations and subpopulations in programs or programs of study leading to high-wage, high-skill or high-demand jobs or industry sectors?